getbannerman/babl/pages/operators.md

 ## Implicit form

-A `Symbol` is always converted into a navigation operator whenever a BABL template is expected.
+A `Symbol` is always converted into a navigation operator wherever a BABL template is expected.
 For instance,
 ```ruby
 object(
     value: :my_value